ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 ### 1 What do the author(s) want to know (motivation)?

 Accelerating neural rendering in real-time.
-For NeRF, rendering a 800 * 800 picture takes 30 seconds.
+For NeRF, rendering an 800 * 800 picture takes 30 seconds.

 ### 2 What did they do (methods)?